SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/Pondering Paths.md

 # THE ROOT
-For this chal, we have to provide the path _/pwn_ to invoke the program which provides us with the flag.
+For this chal, we have to provide the path _/pwn_ to invoke the program which provides us with the flag. _pwn_ is the executable program which is present in the root directory.
 ```
 hacker@paths~the-root:~$ /pwn
 BOOM!!!